jabranham/github-pages-academic-starter-kit/_site/README.md

 * Change the personal information in the `_config.yml` file (name, email, description, etc)
-* Upload your own photo to the `image/personal-photo.jpg` file
 * Update the `index.md` file to whatever you want.
 This is the "homepage" for your website.
 * Create whatever subpages you want.
 I've included `teaching.md` as an